privacyidea/privacyidea/doc/userview/index.rst

 resolvers within this realm are displayed.

-As privacyIDEA only reads users from user sources the actions you can perform on the users are very limited.
+As privacyIDEA only reads users from user sources the actions you can perform on the users are limited.

+.. note:: You can not create or modify users in privacyIDEA!

 Enroll tokens
 -------------